AriannaRonci/Librachain/README.md

 The solidity compiler can be installed in different ways, such as using your operating system packet manager or pip.
 Make sure `solc` is in your PATH (e.g. by adding $HOME/.local/bin to your path if you have installed it via pip).
-The newer solidity compiler versions has some compatibility problems with the other libraries.
+The newer solidity compiler versions have some compatibility problems with the other libraries.
 We highly suggest to install the 0.8.19 solidity compiler version in order to avoid them.
 The `solc-select` package allows to switch between different versions, if you have installed it you can run: